Frequently asked questions

 Why are passphrases easier to remember than random passwords?

 Human memory is built for narrative, not random strings.
-A line like “Stop Calling Me Shirley!” sticks because it ties to a story you already know.
-Random passwords end up in a sticky note or a password manager — passphrases live in your head.
+A line like “Stop calling me Shirley!” sticks because it ties to a story you already know.
+Random passwords end up in a sticky note or a password manager, a personalized passphrase lives in your head.

 Should I use a generated phrase exactly as shown?

-Treat any QuotePhrase result as a candidate, not a final password.
-Add a personal twist — change a word, swap a number, or append a site-specific marker — before using it on a real account.
+No. Treat any QuotePhrase result as a candidate, not a final password.
+Add a personal twist, change a word, swap a number, insert symbols in unexpected positions, before using it on a real account.
+This is the step that turns a memorable seed into a strong password.

 Does QuotePhrase store the passphrases I use?